Ctgilbertson/legendary-tribble/proposal.md

 Drawer: implements a BST of item nodes based on alphabetical order.
 Each drawer would have a custom name.
 Desk: Stores the root of each drawer into an array of drawer objects.
 Desk would have a name and array would be the size of how many drawers there are.
 DeskOrganizerADT: operations the user could perform. i.e. put, search, remove
-DeskOrganzer: Implementation of DeskOrganizerADT using data structures described earlier.
+DeskOrganizer: Implementation of DeskOrganizerADT using data structures described earlier.

 Name each interface or class and briefly describe its function or purpose.